| Quote #4

 | Quote #5

 Juliet sure does know what she wants.
-Here, she basically proposes to Romeo, which was unheard of in Shakespeare's day.
+Here, she basically tells Romeo to put a ring on it, which was unheard of in Shakespeare's day.
 As soon as Juliet knows that she and Romeo love each other, she immediately asks him when they can be married.
 Love and marriage are inseparable for Juliet.
+We have to ask: would Romeo have brought it up if Juliet hadn't?

 | Quote #6